 - Match the specific medical criteria listed under a separate but similar listing.
-Many parents and professionals find that CAS closely matched blue book listing 111.09- Communication Impairment Associated with a Documented Neurological Disorder.
-Under this listing, the SSA requires the following criteria taken directly from the blue book:
+Professionals may find that CAS most closely matches blue book listing 111.09- Communication Impairment Associated with a Documented Neurological Disorder.
+Under this listing, the SSA requires the following criteria:

 - Documented speech deficit which significantly affects the clarity and content of the speech; or